-Fast forward to 2017 and G Data has highly-rated consumer security products for Windows, Android and Mac, as well as some very comprehensive endpoint solutions for businesses.
+Fast forward to today and G Data has highly-rated consumer security products for Windows, Android and Mac, as well as some very comprehensive endpoint solutions for businesses.

 The program uses multiple technologies to keep you safe, including its own engine, the Bitdefender engine, and a CYREN-based layer to better detect outbreaks as they happen.

-G Data doesn't support legacy XP or Vista systems any more – it's strictly Windows 7 and later – but that's no great surprise.
-If that's not an issue for you, a free trial is available, and there's the added security of a 30-day money-back guarantee if you run into problems.
+A free trial is available, and there's the added security of a 30-day money-back guarantee if you run into problems.

 The G Data Antivirus interface presents you with more information and options than some of the more stripped-back competition, but once you understand the basics it works very well.

 The opening screen doesn't sum up your security status with a big ‘Protected’ caption or a reassuring green tick, for instance.
-It shows the status of all seven protection layers, along with update details, licence information and system messages.
+It shows the status of all seven protection layers, along with update details, license information and system messages.

-The only other bonus tool is Autostart Manager, an easy way to optimise your PC by delaying the launch of some Windows startup programs.
+The only other bonus tool is Autostart Manager, an easy way to optimize your PC by delaying the launch of some Windows startup programs.
 If you're tired of the Steam client grabbing resources every time your system boots, for instance, you can delay its start for two minutes (or three, or more).
 Less competition at boot time means your PC is usable more quickly, although of course your delayed programs still run eventually.
 This can be a useful feature, although there's excellent freeware which does the same and more.